 - the schedule that reveals how the semester's experiences will unfold; and

 The syllabus sets the tone.

-If you want to consider how to frame the syllabus in a way that conveys your welcoming expectation that all students will learn and that all learners are valued, you may find it helpful to review the Syllabus Review Guide (Links to an external site.) published by the University of Southern California's Center for Urban Education.
+If you want to consider how to frame the syllabus in a way that conveys your welcoming expectation that all students will learn and that all learners are valued, you may find it helpful to review the USC Syllabus Review Guide, published by the University of Southern California's Center for Urban Education.
 This tool provides questions to guide a faculty member in reflecting on their practice from a stance of equity-mindedness and support of all learners.
 The authors offer examples of how to intentionally adapt syllabus language to be more supportive of student learning.

 Colleagues are excellent resources for reading the syllabus from the perspective of a student.
 You can ask them to read it with an eye toward language that might be unclear.
 This collaboration offers you a chance to strengthen the document before students encounter it.